inasafe/inasafe-doc/docs/source/training/beginner/osm/104-using-gps.rst

 - **Record Method**: There are several ways the GPS can record track points:

   - *Distance*: tracks a new point each time a certain distance has been covered
-  - *Time* – tracks a new point when an amount of time has elapsed
+  - *Time*: tracks a new point when an amount of time has elapsed
-  - *Auto* – automatically choose method (typically this should be selected)
+  - *Auto*: automatically choose method (typically this should be selected)

 - **Interval**: This setting indicates how often the GPS will record the track, depending on the method selected in **Record Method**.
 Using a high setting